 6. NPCI Data Center

 The National Payment Corporation of India (NPCI), the organization that controls the operation of retail payments and settlement systems in India, recently announced its plans to set up its own smart data center in Hyderabad at an investment of ₹500 crores.
-The data center will have the Power Usage Effectiveness (PUE) of 1.59 with high availability of power directly from a 33KV grid.
+The datacenter will have a Power Usage Effectiveness (PUE) of 1.59 with high availability of power directly from a 33KV grid.
 The company has hired L&T as its turnkey contractor for building the smart data center.
 The data center is located in Narsingi village in Ranga Reddy district.
 Hyderabad will become one of the major hubs for processing payments with a value of nearly ₹15 lakh crore every month and transactions of about 14,000 million per month after the data center gets operational.

 7. Reliance Data Center

-Reliance Data Center is one of the leading providers of outsourced data center infrastructure for organizations with mission-critical IT operations.
+Reliance Data Center is one of the leading providers of outsourced data centers in India for organizations with mission-critical IT operations.
 The company currently has nine data centers in various parts of India.
 These centers are located in Mumbai, Chennai, Bangalore, and Hyderabad.
 Every data center is built on proven world information technology and facility platforms and expertise that is recognized across the region.
 With such world-class infrastructure and services, it is no wonder that the company has more than seven hundred large, medium and small enterprise customers.
 These customers use many services provided by the enterprise like Co-location, Storage and Backup, Managed hosting, Network connectivity, Application hosting, and Management Services.
-Reliance customer list consists of companies from fortune 1000 organizations, government establishments, banking and financial institutions, Media companies, and educational institutions.
+Reliance’s customer list consists of companies from fortune 1000 organizations, government establishments, banking and financial institutions, Media companies, and educational institutions.
 The company has also partnered with Microsoft to build data centers in India over a span of ten years.
-The first two upcoming data centers will be built in Gujarat and Maharashtra, each to have 7.5MW capacity.
+The first two upcoming data centers will be built in Gujarat and Maharashtra, each to have a 7.5MW capacity.